cleverpush/cleverpush-developer-docs/content/sdks/ios.md

         {{< highlight bash >}}target 'CleverPushNotificationServiceExtension' do

-  pod 'CleverPush', '~> 0.1.5'
+  pod 'CleverPush', '~> 0.4.0'

 end
 {{< /highlight >}}

+4. Add Notification Content Extension

+    This is required for displaying custom notification contents (e.g. Carousel Notifications).

+    1. Select `File` > `New` > `Target` in Xcode
+    2. Choose `Notification Content Extension` and press `Next`
+    3. Enter `CleverPushNotificationContentExtension` as Product Name, choose `Objective-C` as language and press `Finish`
+    4. Press `Activate` on the next prompt
+    5. Add the following at the bottom of your Project's Podfile

+        {{< highlight bash >}}target 'CleverPushNotificationContentExtension' do

+  pod 'CleverPush', '~> 0.4.0'

+end
+{{< /highlight >}}
-    6. Run `pod install`
+    5. Run `pod install`
-    7. Open `CleverPushNotificationServiceExtension/NotificationService.m` and replace the whole content with the following:
+    6. Open `CleverPushNotificationServiceExtension/NotificationService.m` and replace the whole content with the following:

         Objective-C: